 5. Silly Bands

-They’re silly and useless, but kids seem to love them!
-This is an inexpensive idea if you have a large family, and at the end they’ll have loads of arm candy to accessorise their Christmas outfits.
-Raid your nearest Toys’R’Us and see how many silly bands you can carry!
+They’re silly and useless, but kids love them!
+Silly Bands are an inexpensive idea if you have a large family, and in the end, they’ll have loads of arm candy to accessorise their Christmas outfits.
 (Image via Guerrilla Goodness)

 7. Mini cars

 You can buy little toy cars in bulk packs from discount stores – perfect for slotting into advent calendar pockets.
 It’s a great idea if they’ll also be unwrapping a car-themed gift on Christmas morning, like a race track play mat.